 When did you last check that your dog's microchip details are correct and up to date?
 If you can't remember who your dog's chip is logged with or you are not sure how to check your dog's microchip details, this article should help How To Check Your Dog's Microchip Details.

 Also check that your dog's ID tag complies with the law.
 All dogs (with some working dog exemptions) are required to wear a dog identity tag by law, whether your dog is microchipped or not.
 The Control of Dogs Order 1992 mandates that any dog in a public place must wear a collar or tag with the owner's name, address and postcode on it.
 Your telephone number is optional but advisable.
-For more information about what should go on a dog tag see Dog Identification and the UK Law.
+For more information please scroll down this page to our Dog Identification and the UK Law section.
 Check your dog's ID tag.
 Make sure all the info is on there and make sure it is still legible.
 If not, get a new dog ID tag for your pooch.

 For Your Diary